 HOW TO MAKE OAT MILK THE LEAST SLIMY

 In my quest to make the least slimy oat milk possible, I kept fixating on how Oatly uses an enzymatic process to break down the oat starches into smaller components.

-Two options with the least flavour included a banana and some honey because I don’t think you really want your oat milk tastings like kimchi or sauerkraut.
+Two options with the least flavor included a banana and some honey because I don’t think you want your oat milk tastings like kimchi or sauerkraut.

-But unfortunately, the banana and the honey didn’t really have that much effect on reducing the sliminess.
-But there was one thing I added that did have quite a dramatic effect.
+But unfortunately, the banana and the honey didn’t affect reducing the sliminess.
+But I added one thing that had quite a dramatic effect.

 That ingredient was digestive enzymes.

 I’ll also add a quick disclaimer that I’m not a doctor or a scientist endorsing any brand of enzymes.

 These are just the ones that I use, and I thought it would be fun to experiment in the kitchen and see the impact of enzymes on the oat milk.

 Digestive enzymes are typically broad spectrum, but the enzyme I was most interested in was amylase, as amylase breaks down starches into sugars.

 Added one cup of rolled oats to a bowl and enough water to cover them by about an inch or two.